Moonfleet (film)

 Moonfleet is a 1955 Eastman Color swashbuckler film shot in CinemaScope directed by Fritz Lang.
 It was inspired by the 1898 novel Moonfleet by J. Meade Falkner, although significant alterations were made in the characters and plot.

 Plot

-A gothic melodrama set in England during the 18th century, the film is about John Mohune, a young orphan (Jon Whiteley), who is sent to the Dorset village of Moonfleet to stay with his mother's former lover, Jeremy Fox.
-Fox (Stewart Granger), is a morally ambiguous character, an elegant gentleman intimately involved with smugglers.
+A gothic melodrama set in England during the 18th century, the film is about John Mohune (Jon Whiteley), a young orphan who is sent to the Dorset village of Moonfleet to stay with his mother's former lover, Jeremy Fox (Stewart Granger).
+Fox is a morally ambiguous character, an elegant gentleman intimately involved with smugglers.
 On the run from the law, Mohune and Fox must decipher a coded message in their pursuit of a fabulous diamond hidden long ago.